Tata Sumo Grande: Tata Movus (2014-2016)

-In 2014, with the facelift the name Sumo Grande is abandoned in favor of Movus to avoid confusion with the first generation of Tata Sumo still in production, but the characteristics of the vehicle remain unaltered.
-The changes are limited to interior trim and color range for the body only reduced to white and silver while the equipment was impoverished.
-The bumpers were no longer painted but in raw plastic, consequently the list price was lowered considerably.
-The engine remains the 2.2-liter Dicor common rail diesel 120 horsepower.
+In 2014, with the facelift, the name Sumo Grande was abandoned in favor of Movus to avoid confusion with the first generation of Tata Sumo, which was still in production.
+However, the characteristics of the vehicle remained unaltered.
+The changes were limited to the interior trim and the color range for the body, which was reduced to white and silver, while the equipment was simplified.
+The bumpers were no longer painted but made of raw plastic; consequently, the list price was lowered considerably.
+The engine remained the 2.2-liter Dicor common rail diesel with 120 horsepower.

 However, sales were disappointing and in 2015, the end of production scheduled for 2016 was announced.
 A direct successor was not proposed, however the first generation of Sumo (originally launched in 1994) collected part of the inheritance being constantly updated.